With Paytrail, it is possible to accept payments for the following card payment methods:

 More information on the typical signs of card fraud can be found here.

 As a merchant when accepting card payments, it is very important to ensure that the terms and conditions are clear and up to date.
 If there are any restrictions when buying or canceling, we recommend that this information is provided during the payment process.
 For example, before the customer is transferred to the payment methods, the restrictions are displayed to the customer.
+The customer also needs to accept the cancellation policy by ticking a checkbox or similar.
 This will safeguard your position in situations where there is a payment dispute that is in violation of the terms and conditions.
 It is also good to check any special conditions that may apply to your industry in the rules of the card companies.